devopspractice45a3/game-of-life/README.markdown

-This is a simple demonstration application used in the [Jenkins: The Definitive Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book. this is example for poll scm
+This is a simple demonstration application used in the [Jenkins: The Definitive Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book. this is example for webhook

 ## Building the project